Edmund Burke: American War of Independence

-Had they been passed, the effect of these resolutions can never be known.
-Unfortunately, Burke delivered this speech just less than a month before the explosive conflict at Concord and Lexington.
-As these resolutions were not enacted, little was done that would help to dissuade conflict.
+Had they been passed, though the effect of these resolutions can never be known, they might have quelled the colonials' revolutionary spirit.
+Unfortunately, Burke delivered this speech less than a month before the explosive conflict at Concord and Lexington.
+As these resolutions were not enacted, little was done that would help to prevent armed conflict.

-Among the reasons this speech was so greatly admired was its passage on Lord Bathurst (1684–1775) in which Burke describes an angel in 1704 prophesying to Bathurst the future greatness of England and also of America: "Young man, There is America—which at this day serves little more than to amuse you with stories of savage men, and uncouth manners; yet shall, before you taste of death, shew itself equal to the whole of that commerce which now attracts the envy of the world".
-Samuel Johnson was so irritated at hearing it continually praised that he made a parody of it, where the devil appears to a young Whig and predicts that in short time Whiggism will poison even the paradise of America.
+Among the reasons this speech was so greatly admired was its passage on Lord Bathurst (1684–1775) in which Burke describes an angel in 1704 prophesying to Bathurst the future greatness of England and also of America: "Young man, There is America—which at this day serves little more than to amuse you with stories of savage men, and uncouth manners; yet shall, before you taste of death, shew itself equal to the whole of that commerce which now attracts the envy of the world."
+Samuel Johnson was so irritated at hearing it continually praised that he made a parody of it, where the devil appears to a young Whig and predicts that in a short time Whiggism will poison even the paradise of America.

 The administration of Lord North (1770–1782) tried to defeat the colonist rebellion by military force.
-British and American forces clashed in 1775 and in 1776 came the American Declaration of Independence.
-Burke was appalled by celebrations in Britain of the defeat of the Americans at New York and Pennsylvania.
+British and American forces clashed in 1775 and in 1776 came the United States Declaration of Independence.
+Burke was appalled by celebrations in Britain of the defeat of the Americans in New York and Pennsylvania.
 He claimed the English national character was being changed by this authoritarianism.
 Burke wrote: "As to the good people of England, they seem to partake every day more and more of the Character of that administration which they have been induced to tolerate.
 I am satisfied, that within a few years there has been a great Change in the National Character.
-We seem no longer that eager, inquisitive, jealous, fiery people, which we have been formerly".
+We seem no longer that eager, inquisitive, jealous, fiery people, which we have been formerly."

-In Burke's view, the British government was fighting "the American English" ("our English Brethren in the Colonies"), with a Germanic king employing "the hireling sword of German boors and vassals" to destroy the English liberties of the colonists.
+In Burke's view, the British government was fighting "the American English" ("our English Brethren in the Colonies"), employing "the hireling sword of German boors and vassals" to destroy the "English privileges" of the colonists.
 On American independence, Burke wrote: "I do not know how to wish success to those whose Victory is to separate from us a large and noble part of our Empire.
-Still less do I wish success to injustice, oppression and absurdity".
+Still less do I wish success to injustice, oppression and absurdity."

 During the Gordon Riots in 1780, Burke became a target of hostility and his home was placed under armed guard by the military.